Christine Yung Hung

 Bio

-Christine Yung Hung received a PhD in Applied Biological Sciences (Doctor of Bioscience Engineering): Food Science and Nutrition from Ghent University.
-As the awardee of the Food Policy Prize 2019 by the Royal Academy of Medicine in Belgium, her awarded dissertation was titled ‘Consumer-Driven Development of Policy Actions to Improve Food Choice: The Cases of Health Claim Regulation and Product Reformulation’.
-She obtained an MSc degree in Nutrition and Rural Development, major in Public Health Nutrition from Ghent University and a BSc degree in Food Science and Technology from Monash University with trainings in business administration.
-Before the academia journey, she worked as a nutritionist specialized in functional foods and dietary supplements.
-She joined the Department of Agricultural Economics as a doctoral researcher in 2013, and since then has fallen in love with research and education.
-She is also a voluntary scientific researcher in the domain of obesity and cancer for a European NGO since 2014.
+She received a PhD in Applied Biological Sciences (Doctor of Bioscience Engineering): Food Science and Nutrition from Ghent University.
+As the awardee of the Food Policy Prize by the Royal Academy of Medicine in Belgium, her dissertation was titled ‘Consumer-Driven Development of Policy Actions to Improve Food Choice: The Cases of Health Claim Regulation and Product Reformulation’.
+She obtained an MSc degree in Nutrition and Rural Development (Nutrition and Food Systems), major in Public Health Nutrition from Ghent University and a BSc degree in Food Science and Technology from Monash University with trainings in business administration.

 Research

-- CLYMBOL - Role of health-related claims and symbols in consumer behaviour (FP7)
+- CLYMBOL - Role of health-related claims and symbols in consumer behaviour (EU FP7 Grant agreement: 311963)

-- PHYTOME - Phytochemicals to reduce nitrite in meat products (FP7)
+- PHYTOME - Phytochemicals to reduce nitrite in meat products (EU FP7 Grant agreement: 315683)

-- PROMISS - Prevention of malnutrition in senior subjects in the EU (H2020)
+- PROMISS - Prevention of malnutrition in senior subjects in the EU (EU H2020 Grant agreement: 678732)

 - EU Food policy